vv90/prosthetic-conscience/docs/codebase-state/testing-coverage.md

 ### Runtime and adapters: integration-tested

 The runtime is intentionally simple ("so simple that its correctness is obvious by inspection").
-The happy path integration test exercises the full wiring between kernel, registry, effect executors, and adapters.
-Fault tolerance and error paths are not yet tested at the integration level.
+The integration suite now exercises the full wiring between kernel, registry, effect executors, transport adapters, and the consensus/session flows.
+Fault tolerance and some HTTP/relay edge cases still have gaps, but the runtime is no longer covered only by the happy path.

-### Integration testing: in progress
+### Integration testing: active

-The test harness is implemented and the happy path test passes.
-Remaining tests are described below.
+The test harness now covers session WS flows, transcription routing, chat streaming, generic tool calling, and consensus-specific session bootstrap flows.
+Remaining gaps are described below.

 ## Planned End-to-End Testing Approach